swinsey/snowem/html/docs.md

 ### Play A Channel

 _Function_
-peer.publish(settings)
+peer.play(settings)
 _Settings Parameters_
 Parameter | Default | Description
 --------- | ------- | -----------
 channelid | none | Channel ID of Peer object.
 remoteVideoId | none | ID of video tag which remote stream will attach to.

-> To publish a channel, use this code:
+> To play a channel, use this code:

 ```javascript